Investors expect ECB rate-hike pause in September after dismal PMIs | Business

 Bond yields in the euro zone and Britain, recently propped up by a resilient U.S. economy, tumbled.
 The euro fell to more than a two-month low against the dollar and sterling dropped sharply as investors also scaled back their expectations for where ECB and Bank of England rates will peak.
 "The PMI suggests that it's back to the pre-summer narrative of lower rates," said Danske Bank chief analyst Piet Christiansen.

-Germany's 10-year Bund yield, the benchmark for the euro area, dropped as much as 13 basis points to 2.52%, the lowest since Aug.
+Germany's 10-year Bund yield, the benchmark for the euro area, dropped as much as 13.5 basis points to 2.519%, the lowest since Aug.
 10. Two-year German yields, sensitive to interest rate expectations, dropped similarly below 3%.

-Hit by the receding rate hike expectations, the euro fell to as low as $1.0804, extending its losses against the dollar this month to 1.7%.
-It is set for its biggest monthly drop since May.
+Euro zone consumer confidence fell by 0.9 points in August from the July number, while economists polled by Reuters had expected a rise to -14.3.
+U.S. business activity approached the stagnation point in August, with growth at its weakest since February as demand for new business in the vast service sector contracted.

 DIVERGING FORTUNES In Britain, gilt yields were over 10 bps lower on the day across the yield curve and sterling dropped as much as 0.9% against the dollar.